 This article was originally published in Worship Leader magazine (Sept 05).
-For more great articles like this one, subscribe today.

 While each church must find a form of worship that fits its particular mixture of people, gifts, and resources, the following characteristics would seem to be important (if not essential) for any worshiping, community regardless of their style.

 - Theocentric Worship

 Our worship must be relentlessly theocentric.
 God deserves and demands our reverent attention and our, often, frantic existence needs to be regularly and formally drawn back to its reason for being: to honor and bring glory to God.
 Hymns and choruses that emphasize our human pilgrimage and reactions can be perfectly appropriate responses, but only after God has been lifted up and magnified in our midst.
 Worship thus infused with the wonder of God is also uniquely appropriate to prepare people’s heart to hear and receive the preaching of the Word of God.

 - Thematic Worship

 A single theme for the time of worship and singing (which may or may not be related to the theme of the sermon) directs the devotional thoughts of the participants.
 This theme may consist of an attribute of God (love, holiness, faithfulness, etc), a particular aspect of worship (prayer, praise, thanksgiving, etc.) a theological concept (access to a holy God through Christ, the Second Coming), or a special biblical component of redemptive truth (the Lamb of God, the Cross).
 It is the theme which governs the selection of all music and readings employed in the service.
 Hymns, choruses, responsive and choral readings, anthems and even portions of anthems can be drawn upon (with the aid of the various thematic and Scripture indices currently available).